 Now you have got an understanding of the Module, you should expand your knowledge further.

-Gain an in-depth textual understanding, explanations of critical analysis, and essay writing skills with Text-Based English classes at Matrix.
+Gain an in-depth textual understanding, explanations of critical analysis, and essay writing skills and test them with Matrix+.

 We provide you with clear and structured online lesson videos, quality resources, and forums to ask your Matrix teachers questions and for feedback.